-Matters on which we are required to report by the Companies Act 2014
+Matters on which we are required to report by the Companies Act 2014 to permit the financial statements to be readily and properly audited.

 - We have obtained all the information and explanations which we consider necessary for the purposes of our audit. - In our opinion the accounting records of the company were sufficient